DoubleU23/style.boilerplate/README.md

 * user should be able to overwrite MQ breakpoints
 * testing?
 * imports? paths?
+* let user define which process.env vars should be injected + varPrefix

 ## to be done
 * autoimport the mqs !?!?!?